aznp17/Tableau/README.md

 ### **Project Overview**

-This project explores the evolution of Pokémon base statistics (HP, Attack, Defense, etc.) across different generations, aiming to identify trends, power creep, and statistical balance over the franchise's lifespan.
+This project explores Pokemon's presense in the media and the evolution of Pokémon games (Pokemon type, Attack, Special Attack, Defense, and Special Defense) across different generations, aiming to identify trends and statistical balance over the franchise's lifespan (up to 7th generation).
 It is a key piece in my **Tableau Dashboarding Portfolio**, demonstrating my skills in data preparation, advanced visual design, and interactive storytelling.

-The primary goal was to answer the question: **Have the base stats of Pokémon changed significantly or increased over the generations?**
+The primary goal was to answer the question: **How has Pokémon changed significantly over the generations?**

 ---